ThierrySans/CSCC09/project/index.md

 1. pushed the beta version to the project repository on Github
 2. deployed the application and provide its public URL in the `README.md` file
-3. scheduled a 20min meeting to demo and discuss the beta version.
+3. scheduled a 20 min meeting to demo and discuss the beta version.

 The meeting with the TA must be scheduled before the deadline but it can take place after the deadline.
 To receive full credits, your team should demonstrate that the key features of your application work on the deployed application.